kkruel8100/customer_banking/README.md

 Step 4:

-Follow the prompts and input CD account balance, interest rate, and months, Your interest earned and updated CD account balance will print.
+Follow the prompts and input CD account balance, interest rate, and months.
+Your interest earned and updated CD account balance will print.

 #### Considerations